Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Methods

-\paragraph*{Preference for human-likeness (Likert-scale)} We also surveyed the participants' preferences for how ‘human-like’ AI systems should be, and what they perceive to be the biggest differences between humans and AI systems. \textit{Would you prefer to talk to an AI system that is less or more humanlike compared to the one you just talked to?
+\textit{Would you prefer to talk to an AI system that is less or more humanlike compared to the one you just talked to?
 (5 point from much more to much less)}

+\paragraph{Perceptions of Human-likeness in AI interaction (Open-ended questions):} \textit{ \begin{itemize} \item Was there something specific about the AI system that made you feel you were talking to a human?
+If so, why?
+Please describe in detail. \item Was there something specific about the AI system that made you feel you were \textbf{not} talking to a human?
+If so, why?
+Please describe in detail. \end{itemize} }